Edouma/afternoonClass/README.md

-# afternoonClass done some changes to the main branch
+# afternoonClass done some changes to the main.